 6. If you can smell a household product while it is in storage, the lid may be loose or ventilation may be insufficient to protect your health.
 Routinely check storage areas to make sure that containers are closed tightly and that the sides of the containers are not bulging out.

-7. Avoid buying these products in bulk to reduce the amount of household products you have at home, only buy what you need to complete your current job.
+7. Avoid buying these products in bulk to reduce the number of household products you have at home, only buy what you need to complete your current job.
 With this being said, always make sure you properly dispose of the hazardous product once it’s used up.

 Hazardous household products are unavoidable and are a part of our everyday lives.
 Therefore, when using and storing these household products, it is essential to think about the safety of your child and prevention measures.
 These products, however effective, may contain ingredients such as toxic chemicals that would be detrimental to your family.